 Compliance with data protection rules, in particular, the General Data Protection Regulation, is a pre-requisite for a global player and a financial sector driven by data.
 The principle of the digital finance package is Same Risks – Same Rules – Same Regulation!

-Estonia as a hub for Crypto Assets
+A secure hub for Connected Services and Crypto Assets

 Crypto exchanges and custodial wallet providers must have a physical presence in the EU and become subject to prior authorization from a competent national authority before starting their activities.
 They will be subject to capital requirements, governance standards, and an obligation to segregate their clients’ assets from their assets.
 These crypto-asset service providers will also be subject toIT requirementsto avoid the risks of cyber thefts and hacks.
 Supervision will, in principle, fall upon the authorities of the Member State where providers are based.
 If the control is divided between several competent authorities because activities are cross-border, it will be up to the Member States to designate a single point of contact.
 European Banking Authority will supervise asset-referenced tokens because these instruments are likely to pose significant risks for financial stability and consumer protection in multiple member states.

 A level playing field is vital for Europe in the global environment of “America First” and China’s unstoppable rise.

 Crypto-assets and their underlying technology present considerable opportunities but are also associated with significant risks, stemming mainly from the fact that most of them have remained so far unregulated, which exposed digital businesses to scammers and hackers.
 A digital euro could evolve as a safe form of money and avoid possible undesirable implications for fulfilling its mandate for the financial industry and the broader economy.

 The EU´s initiative creates opportunity in the EU Market, something I (Axel Hoehnke) was looking for a long time.

 - e-Identity – is built on ID-card, Mobile-ID, e-Residency, Smart-ID.